tomphp/container-configurator/README.md

 ### Reading Files From Disk

-Instead of providing the config as an array, you can also provide a list of file matching patterns to the `fromFiles` constructor.
+Instead of providing the config as an array, you can also provide a list of file filesystem pattern matches to the `fromFiles` constructor.

 ```php
 $container->addServiceProvider(ConfigServiceProvider::fromFiles([